pagkly/Zed/Investopedia/Investopedia5/Emergency Banking Act of 1933.md

 Emergency Banking Act of 1933
 ## What Was the Emergency Banking Act of 1933?

 The Emergency Banking Act of 1933 was a bill passed in the midst of the [Great Depression](https://www.investopedia.com/terms/g/great_depression.asp) that took steps to stabilize and restore confidence in the U.S. banking system.
-It came in the wake of a series of bank runs following the [stock market crash of 1929](https://www.investopedia.com/terms/s/stock-market-crash-1929.asp).
+It came in the wake of a series of bank runs following the [[[Investopedia3/Stock Market Crash Definition|stock market crash]] of 1929](https://www.investopedia.com/terms/s/stock-market-crash-1929.asp).

 Among its major measures the Act created the [Federal Deposit Insurance Corporation (FDIC)](https://www.investopedia.com/terms/f/fdic.asp), which began insuring bank accounts at no cost for up to $2,500.
 Additionally, the presidency was given executive power to operate independently of the Federal Reserve during times of financial crisis.